 If you still decide to go on a day trip from Munich, make sure to leave very early and plan to return late.
 The day surely will be packed with adventures!

-And if you need to find best deals for car rentals in Munich, check DiscoverCars.
-This aggregator just works best for Germany as they have the lowest prices and always very good deals.
-We rent our cars only through them and are always happy.
+And if you need to find the best deals for car rentals in Munich, check DiscoverCars.
+This aggregator just works best for Germany as they have the lowest prices among all aggregators and always different insurance options.
 When traveling to Mittenwald by train, it may be even possible to hire a car in town if you think it’s easier.

 Places to See On Munich to Mittenwald Route

 The first stop we decided to make on the Munich to Mittenwald route was Kochelsee (lake).
 After almost one hour of driving from Munich, it was time to stretch the bones, eat breakfast and take in some scenery.

 To be honest, I didn’t do any research and didn’t know anything about this lake, so originally we had no plan to stop there.
 But seeing how beautiful the drive from Grossweil to Kochel was, I poked a finger on the map and chose a few locations where to stop.
 And to our surprise, there were quite a few sites that could keep us busy much longer than one hour that we spent there.